 For many adventure travelers Antarctica is the ultimate destination.
 After all, the other six continents are fairly easy to get to, and its not at all unusual to visit those places on a variety of independent or organized excursions.
-But Antarctica takes some effort – not to mention a considerable amount of money – which puts it out of the realm of possibility for a lot of travelers.
+But Antarctica takes some effort – not to mention a considerable amount of money – which helps to make it one of the ultimate bucket-list destinations.

 Antarctica By The Numbers

-Each year, the IAATO releases some interesting statistics on the most recent Antarctic season, which typically begins in November and runs through February.
-Over that period of time, visitors to the region will do everything from take a luxury cruise to skiing hundreds of miles to the South Pole, with plenty of other options in-between.Those visitors have discovered that Antarctica is a demanding and unforgiving place at times, but that it is also an extremely beautiful and rewarding one too.
+Each year, the IAATO releases some interesting statistics on the most recent Antarctic season, which typically begins in November and runs through late-February or early-March.
+Over that period of time, visitors to the region will do everything from take a luxury cruise to skiing hundreds of miles to the South Pole, with a number of other adventurous options in-between.Those visitors have discovered that Antarctica is a demanding and unforgiving place at times, but that it is also an extremely beautiful and rewarding one too.

 Cruising the Southern Ocean and Antarctic Peninsula

-Americans and Chinese are the two nationalities that visit Antarctica the most, with the former making up 33% of all visitors, while the latter comes in a distant second with 12%.
+As mentioned, Americans and Chinese are the two nationalities that visit Antarctica the most, with the former making up more than 30% of all visitors, while the latter comes in a distant second with 14% of Antarctic travelers.
 The IAATO's numbers also offer further proof of China's growing prominence in the travel market, as those tourists have seen a sharp rise in recent years.
-Meanwhile, Australians, Germans, and British travelers round out the majority of the rest of the visitors to the Antarctic.
+Australia, the U.K. and Germany have held down the remaining three spots for quite some time as well.

 Sustainable Tourism in the Antarctic